-To create those iconic opening credits — which looked like it all happened in the same place — filmmakers used two different spots.
+Before you go looking for it, you need to know that the "Full House" house wasn't quite what it appeared to be.
+In fact, to create those iconic opening credits — which looked like it all happened in the same place — filmmakers used two different spots.

 Family Picnic Scene

-The Victorian-style houses (which are often called the Painted Ladies) in that scene is between 710 and 722 Steiner Street.
-You can climb the hill to see the San Francisco city skyline behind them.
+The Victorian-style houses (which are often called the Painted Ladies) in that scene are between 710 and 722 Steiner Street.
+Climb the hill to get the view with the San Francisco city skyline behind them.

 Where Is the House With the Red Door?